jdeluyck/kcoreorg-website/_posts/2026/2026-07-12-the-search-for-email-hosting.md

 ### [Infomaniak](https://www.infomaniak.com/)

 Hosted in Switzerland.
 No dark-themed emails, and the interface is confusing.
 They have so many things that I don't need or want in the [K-Suite](https://www.infomaniak.com/en/ksuite) that it's off-putting to use.
-Also, no dark mode for mail content.

 ### [Migadu](https://migadu.com/)

 Also hosted in Switzerland.
-Only mail, which is too limited.
+Mail and very limited calendaring support (only through CalDAV).

 ### [Startmail](https://www.startmail.com/)